YapengTian/TDAN-VSR-CVPR-2020/README.md

-# TDAN_VSR （The pre-trained model is corresponding to the Paper.）
+# TDAN_VSR （The pre-trained model is not used model in the arxiv paper.）

 ## Usage